immobiliare/RealFlags/README.md

 # IndomioFlags

 IndomioFlags makes it easy to configure feature flags in your codebase.
 It's designed for Swift and  provides a simple and elegant abstraction layer over multiple providers you can query with your own priority.
+It also comes with an handy UI tool to browse and alter values directly at runtime!

-## 🎸 Features
+## 🎸 Features Highlights

 - **Simple & Elegant**: Effectively describe and organize your own flags with a type-safe structure.
 It will abstract your implementation and consistently reduce the amount of code to manage your feature flags
 - **Extensible**: You can use one of the default data providers or create your own.
 We support Firebase Remote and Local configurations too